Cosmetic & Restorative Dental Fillings In Lynnwood, WA

 Amalgam Filling

 Amalgam filling is known more as a metal filling.
 It is created by a combination of different metals and creates an excellent seal in the oral environment.
 Elemental mercury is used to bind the metals together.
-Although this may sound like a dangerous filling to be used inside the mouth, the U.S. Food and Drug Administration (FDA) and The American Dental Association (ADA) validate amalgam as a safe dental material.
+Although this may sound like a dangerous filling to be used inside the mouth, the U.S. Food and Drug Administration (FDA) and the American Dental Association (ADA) validate amalgam as a safe dental material.

 Call our Office at (425) 742-9609 Today!